 All sessions will be 90 – 120 minutes, including Q&A. After the sessions, you will receive the recordings of both sessions.
 Between the sessions, you will be able to ask questions via Teams or by email.

 The price is € 495 excl.
-VAT per attendee for the complete series of 4 sessions.
+VAT per attendee.

 Registrations are handled first come first serve.
 You will receive an invoice and payment link within 5 business days after registration.
 Invitations for the online sessions will be sent after the payment has been received.